dhis2/wow-backend/guides/testing/speed_up_running_local_integration_test.md

 # Points of note
 The generation of a new base schema will need to be kept up to date to include newer migrations.
 This could be easily automated, chaining a few commands.

-Always delete the new base schema script from the test directory when finished (do not check-in/commit to GitHub), and revert the test property.
+The file `dhis2-core/dhis-2/dhis-support/dhis-support-test/src/main/resources/db/init-db.sql` is included in the `.gitignore` file as it should never be added.

+Revert the test property when finished.